murraya paniculata

 Care And Maintenance

-This plant has a fast growth rate and may need to be pruned often when young if a neat hedge or rounded shape is desired.
+This tropical plant has a fast growth rate and may need to be pruned often when young if a neat hedge or rounded shape is desired.
 It is best to trim this plant lightly and after it has flowered.

 If grown in nutrient-poor soil, or a container, feeding your orange jasmine with a good evergreen shrub fertilizer will help to keep it growing well.